What is the MIND diet portion?

 Criticisms and Limitations The MIND Diet Plan

-• The lack of long-term studies remains a hurdle, even if some research has displayed encouraging results, there is a deficiency as to the studies that deal with the long-term effect of the MIND Diet Meal Plan on brain health.
+• The lack of long-term studies remains a hurdle, even if some research has displayed encouraging results, there is a deficiency in the studies that deal with the long-term effect of the MIND Diet Meal Plan on brain health.
 Hence, it is still uncertain whether following the diet for a long time could bring a significant change in cognitive functions or it could be able to reduce the risk of the development of Alzheimer’s disease.

 • The MIND Diet Meal Plan, which might have had a positive effect on the risk of developing Alzheimer’s disease, should still be perceived as a diet regimen and not a cure.
 Alzheimer’s is a complicated condition influenced by a variety of factors, of which diet can only be one of many possible causes.

-• Adhering to the diet can be a problem for some people, particularly the ones whose body is used to the high processed food or red meat diet.
+• Adhering to the diet can be a problem for some people, particularly the ones whose body is used to the highly processed food or red meat diet.
 Adopting this new dietary pattern may require a substantial lifestyle change which could be a barrier to the regular diet.

 • The diet can be sometimes unhealthy for people, although it is generally a health promoting one.
 For example, people with kidney disease or those who have a history of heart disease may need to adapt their diet to get the required nutritional value.